 Estimating the instantaneous reproduction number.

-We estimate the instantaneous reproduction number based a well-established methodology [REFs] and implemented in the R package ‘epiestim’.
-Using a Bayesian framework, the methods estimates the instantaneous reproduction number based on daily death counts using a branching process characterised by the renewal equation:
+We estimated the instantaneous reproduction number based a well-established methodology [REFs] and implemented in the R package ‘epiestim’.
+Using a Bayesian framework, the method estimates the instantaneous reproduction number based on daily death counts using a branching process characterised by the renewal equation: